Kabir Sehgal: Literary career

 His children's book The Wheels on the Tuk Tuk was published by Simon & Schuster in January 2016.
 Publishers Weekly described the book as, "a wonderfully accessible introduction to daily life in another place."

 Kabir Sehgal wrote a book of poetry with Deepak Chopra, Home: Where Everyone is Welcome, which was published by Grand Central Publishing in August 2017.
 The book is composed of 34 poems inspired various American immigrants such as Albert Einstein and Madeleine Albright.
 The book became a Publishers Weekly bestseller.

 Sehgal's book Fandango at the Wall was published by Grand Central Publishing in October 2018.
 It describes the Mexican traditions of fandango and son jarocho music.
 It comes with a music CD that combines Afro Latin Jazz and son jarocho music.
 It also details the history of the relationship between the United States and Mexico.
 The foreword to the book is written by Douglas Brinkley and the afterword is by Andrew Young.
 The book was nominated for an Audie Award for Best Original work in 2019.

 Simon & Schuster published Sehgal's children's book Festival of Colors, which is about Holi, the Indian festival of colors in January 2018.
 It was named a Favorite Picture Book of the Year by Barnes & Noble and book all young Georgians should read in 2018 by Georgia Center for the Book.
 Simon & Schuster published Sehgal's children's book Thread of Love, which is about the Indian tradition of raksha bandhan, in October 2018.
 It was named a Best Children's Book of 2018, according to the Seattle Public Library.

 Sehgal co-wrote Legion of Peace: Twenty Paths to Super Happiness with Muhammad Yunus, the Nobel Peace Prize Recipient in 2006, Monica Yunus, and Camille Zamora.
 Hachette published the book in December 2018.

 Sehgal's children's book P is For Poppadoms! was published by Simon and Schuster in November 2019.
 It is an Indian alphabet book.

 Sehgal, with his father R.K.
 Sehgal, co-wrote the book Close the Loop: The Life of an American Dream CEO and His Five Lessons for Success, published in May 2020 by Hachette.
 It is a biography of Sehgal's father talking about his journey as an Indian immigrant, coming to the United States and working his way to become a businessman and government official.
+It became a Los Angeles Times and San Francisco Chronicle bestseller.